Vopaaz/checkpointing/docs/index.md

 ```

 Please set this at the top level of your module/script, before you create any `checkpoint`.

+#### Further customization

+If you want more flexibility, such as storing the cache not as a pickle file,
+or ignore/consider some additional aspects of the function call context,
+please see [Extending the Checkpoint](extension.md) for details.

 ### Force rerun a checkpoint